 The rubber on the squeegee easily pulls up the stuck dog hair on the carpet.
 Plus, it’s fun to use.

-The best floor cleaner ever is an automatic floor cleaner.
-I highly recommend this one.
-It’s small enough to get close to the walls and edges while being small and simple to use.
+If you hate mopping, then you'll love an automatic floor cleaner.
+They are small enough to get close to the walls and edges while being simple to use.

 You fill the tank with warm water, attach the cleaning pad and let it loose in the kitchen, bathrooms or wherever you have hardwood, laminate or tile floors.
 AMAZING!!!

 Set it at night, go to bed and in the morning your floors will be clean.
 They won’t be sparkling clean, but they will be clean.

 The easiest way to get rid of dog smells in your couch cushions is to remove your cushions and wash them.

 Wash them in a mixture of ½ cup of laundry detergent and a ½ cup of apple cider vinegar.
 Your couch cushions and blankets will come out smelling fresh and odor-free.

 Your Homes Air Filters